evmcnb/quartz/content/Pearls/Progestogen-only pill.md

 #### Missed pills

 If criteria met for a missed pill, see above:
-- Take the missed pill as soon as possible
+- Take the missed pill as soon as possible and the due pill whenever its scheduled
 - Continue with the rest of the pack
 - **Additional contraception** should be used until pill taking has been re-established for 48 hours